-- (1) Registration with Alberta College of Pharmacists Section 2(1) of the Pharmaceutical Profession Act requires that pharmacy students be registered as students (restricted practitioners) with the College in order to practice in the exclusive scope areas of pharmacy to which they are exposed in a clinical rotation.
-All fees and other costs associated with this registration are the responsibility of the student. - (2) Criminal Record Check: Students should be aware that under The Protection for Persons in Care Act, they can be required to satisfy a criminal records check before being allowed to serve a period of internship, practicum placement, work experience, or to complete a course requirement.
-Refer to \$23.8.3 for more information.
+- (1) Registration with Alberta College of Pharmacists The Health Professions Act requires that pharmacy students be registered as students (restricted practitioners) or if holding an undergraduate degree in pharmacy to be on the College's clinical register in order to practice in the exclusive scope areas of pharmacy to which they are exposed in a clinical placement.
+All fees and other costs associated with this registration are the responsibility of the student. - (2) Police Information Check: Under The Protection for Persons in Care Act, all students going to any placement site in Alberta are required to complete a Police Information Check (also known as a Criminal Record Check, Security Clearance Check, or Police Clearance), which must include a Vulnerable Sector Check.
+The Faculty requires this check prior to the start of the first experiential learning course.
+The placement site will determine the criteria for acceptance/denial of a placement.